RalphHightower/RalphHightower/README.md

 | DEC PDP-11/45 Handbook |
 | DEC PDP-11/70 Handbook |

-### HP (Hewlett-Packard) Calculators
+### HP (Hewlett-Packard) Calculators[^51]

-What can I say?
+[^51]: HP said in their print advertisements *"HP has no equal."*<br>What can I say?
 I've been a big fan of HP Calculators ever since they introduced the HP-35.
 I finally managed to buy an HP-45.
 I use the Reverse Polish Notation (RPN).
 I cannot use an algebraic calculator.
-As HP said in their print advertisements, "HP has no equal."
+I bought my wife an HP-16C in 1988 since I couldn't use her algebraic calculator to balance our checkbook.
+The HP-16C still works to this day.

 [The Museum of HP Calculators](https://www.hpmuseum.org/)